balderdashy/sails-docs/concepts/extending-sails/Hooks/hookspec/initialize.md

 * Logging in to a remote API
 * Reading from a database that will be used by hook methods
 * Loading support files from a user-configured directory
+* Waiting for another hook to load first

 Like all hook features, `initialize` is optional and can be left out of your hook definition.
 If implemented, `initialize` takes one argument: a callback function which must be called in order for Sails to finish loading: